1984

 breeze block combination for TV performances.

-Alan: "But the only real recollections [about the TV performance
+Alan: "But the only real recollections [about TV performances]

 drunk backstage - particularly the year when Frankie Goes To Hollywood were